Norse-Viking Symbols and Their Meanings

 The Triquetra is a symbol that represents the interconnectedness of the mind, body and spirit.
 It reminds us to embrace and nurture all aspects of our being.
 This symbol also represents the unity and balance of three forces - the earth, sky and sea - and can be used to guide us towards a more harmonious life.
 Let this symbol be your guide as you navigate through life and strive for growth and enlightenment!

-20. Triskele: An Ancient Celtic Symbol
+20. Triskele: An Ancient Celtic Knot

 The triskele is a three-pronged symbol that was widely used in Celtic art, often as a decoration on shields and other war gear.
 The exact origins of the triskele are not known, but it likely has its roots in pre-Celtic art forms.
 It can be found as far north as Scandinavia and as far south as Spain, where the Celts forged alliances with the Iberians against Hannibal.
 It's also found in Ireland, Britain, and France; during the Roman conquests of these areas, the triskele became associated with Mercury.
 The Greeks called it a triquetra and associated it with their own god of commerce and profit, Hermes.